jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [ ] ~ One doc for Extensibility?
 - [ ] ~ Renaming "System Objects" chapter to "System Interfaces"?
 - [ ] ~ Loose ideas: regroup or clear out
+- [ ] "In a Diagram" sections might just be called "Diagram"
+- [ ] Overview might be given links.

 #### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders